mssalvatore/tmpwatcher/README.md

     Opening up your umask like this is insecure.
 Only do this if you understand the risks.

-1. OWWatcher may not catch absolutely everything.
+1. TmpWatcher may not catch absolutely everything.
 Because of the way inotify and the python inotify module work, there are a number of scenarios where a race condition could cause a world writable file to slip under the radar.
-One example of such a race condition is when a new file is created and then deleted before OWWatcher can check its permissions.
+One example of such a race condition is when a new file is created and then deleted before TmpWatcher can check its permissions.
 You can reduce the effects of this particular race condition by using strace to introduce a delay into the `mkdir` and `openat` system calls of an application you are investigating.
 It may be necessary to add delays into other system calls as well.